ElementsProject/lightning/doc/PLUGINS.md

 For detailed information about each field please refer to [BOLT 04 of the specification][bolt4], the following is just a brief summary:

+ - `onion`:
- - `onion.payload` contains the unparsed payload that was sent to us from the sender of the payment.
+   - `payload` contains the unparsed payload that was sent to us from the sender of the payment.
- - `onion.type` is `legacy` for realm 0 payments, `tlv` for realm > 1.
+   - `type` is `legacy` for realm 0 payments, `tlv` for realm > 1.
    - `short_channel_id` determines the channel that the sender is hinting should be used next.
 Not present if we're the final destination.
    - `forward_amount` is the amount we should be forwarding to the next hop, and should match the incoming funds in case we are the recipient.
    - `outgoing_cltv_value` determines what the CLTV value for the HTLC that we forward to the next hop should be.
    - `total_msat` specifies the total amount to pay, if present.
    - `payment_secret` specifies the payment secret (which the payer should have obtained from the invoice), if present.
    - `next_onion` is the fully processed onion that we should be sending to the next hop as part of the outgoing HTLC.
 Processed in this case means that we took the incoming onion, decrypted it, extracted the payload destined for us, and serialized the resulting onion again.
    - `shared_secret` is the shared secret we used to decrypt the incoming onion.
 It is shared with the sender that constructed the onion.
  - `htlc`:
    - `amount` is the amount that we received with the HTLC.
 This amount minus the `forward_amount` is the fee that will stay with us.